maccaspacca/Optipoolware/README.md

 miner_name= Base name of each worker, this name will be appended with the thread number to give a name for each worker

+hashcount= this is used to calculate the size of nonce array to be used in a single hashing cycle.
+A typical size is 20000 (to give an array of 200000 nonces)

 # How it Works

-The miner starts and connects to pool ip
-It requests the block hash, diff and pool address to find from the pool It then hashes as normal using the pool address for the mining hash Once a nonce is found at the required difficulty it is timestamped and sent to the pool togther with the miners address for processing
+The miner starts and connects to pool ip or hostname It requests the block hash, diff and pool address to find from the pool It then hashes as normal using the pool address for the mining hash Once a nonce is found at the required difficulty it is timestamped and sent to the pool togther with the miners address for processing